MatthewGsell/CV-generator/README.md

+CV generator built using React with Vite build tool.
+Type your info on the left hand side and watch a formated cv be generated in real time.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.